fullstackfreelancer/fullstackfreelancer/README.md

 <img src="https://github.com/koehlersimon/koehlersimon/blob/master/github-header.png" alt="Header Image Simon Köhler">

-Full-stack TYPO3 freelancer with 20+ years of experience in multiple areas of web development.
-Specialized in PHP and TYPO3, especially programming with Extbase.
-Expert in the design and implementation of backend modules.
+Full Stack Freelancer with 20+ years of experience in multiple areas of Web Development.
+Specialized in PHP and TYPO3, especially coding with the Extbase PHP-Framework.
+Experienced in the design and implementation of backend modules.
 Critical and customer-oriented.
-Trained media designer with German IHK certificate.
+Trained German Media Designer with IHK Germany certificate.
 Yes, I can also do screen design and even SEO.

 ## CONTACT ME
 WhatsApp or Phone (Panama)
-<span style="color:steelblue;">+507 6589 2372</span>
+## <code style="color:red;">+507 6589-2372</code>

 ## Website and Blog